About me

 Acknowledgements

-A big thanks to all those who make the fruit of their labour freely available to all on the internet, those who publish open access papers, those who develop free software, and those who share their knowledge, skills, and creativity on wikis and forums.
+A big thanks to all those who make the fruit of their labour freely available to everyone else on the internet, those who publish open access papers, those who develop free software, and those who share their knowledge, skills, and creativity on wikis and forums.
 A great part of my projects — both personal and academic — could not have been realised without you.
+Visitors of this website may be interested in reading the Guerilla Open Access Manifesto.

-An other great thanks to my great friend Alan Pinoy from whom I have copied this website.
+An other great thanks to my great friend Alan Pinoy from whom I have copied this website template.